Yandex Cloud

 rm FILENAME.tar.gz

-Return the rights to the folders:
+Return the rights for the folders:

 • html and subfolders: 755.